NOTE: Funding of awards under this COE intramural program is subject to availability of HRSA funding.

 Acknowledgment of Support

-All awardees must acknowledge the COE Health Outcomes Research Support Program in poster presentations and publications as set forth in the letter of award they receive.
+All awardees must acknowledge the COE Health Outcomes Research Support Program in poster presentations and publications as set forth in the notice of award they receive.